iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 In my next post I'm planning some fun demos (with accompanying code) so you can try these things out for yourself!
 Also, I'll hope to show more clearly the cases where [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling) outperforms naive methods like $\epsilon$-greedy but also some examples where it is falls way short of the Bayes-optimal solution.
 Actually, I was planning on doing that this time around, but made the classic mistake of writing too much on your first post...
-This has already become something of a monster with far too much boring maths.
+This has already become something of a monster.
 If you have any questions/comments hit me up below and we can go from there.
 See you later.